-Mortaza arrived in Paris in spring 2015, spending two weeks on the streets before being taken in by the Maison des Journalistes.
+Mortaza arrived in Paris in spring 2015, spending several months on the streets before being taken in by the Maison des Journalistes.
 At the end of the same year, he was finally granted refugee status and went on to earn a Master’s degree in International Relations at the Université Paris 1 Panthéon-Sorbonne (2018).
 Even prior to obtaining asylum, he restarted his journalistic work, covering the 2015 United Nations Climate Change Conference (COP21) in Paris, where he interviewed world leaders such as Laurent Fabius and Justin Trudeau.
 Since then, Mortaza has worked as consulting editor and communication specialist at UNESCO (2018-19), as editor and journalist at ARTE (2019-present), and as an independent journalist.
 In 2018, he co-founded Guiti News, the first news agency jointly operated by French and refugee journalists.
 In 2019, Mortaza was named one of Forbes magazine’s “30 under 30” in the field of media in Asia.